opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

  3 A congenitally malformed or mutant animal or plant.

 Therefore, the Appellant’s Earlier Monster Marks would not be inherently distinctive.
-However, even though a word or phrase may not be newly coined, a mark may still have high technical distinctiveness if the meaning of that word has little bearing on the product to which it is to be applied: _Han’s (F & B) Pte Ltd v Gusttimo World Pte Ltd_ [2015] 2 SLR 825 at [61].
+However, even though a word or phrase may not be newly coined, a mark may still have high technical distinctiveness if the meaning of that word has little bearing on the product to which it is to be applied: _Han’s (F & B) Pte Ltd v Gusttimo World Pte Ltd_ <span class="citation">[2015] 2 SLR 825</span> at [61].

 49     This brings me to my second reason, which is that the word “monster” has an allusive and laudatory meaning in relation to the Appellant’s goods _ie_ , energy drinks and caffeinated beverages.
 The word “monster” when used in relation to the Appellant’s energy-boosting beverages suggests that upon consuming these beverages, a consumer would gain a great level of energy and strength, much like a large and ferocious monster.
 Therefore, it cannot be said that the word “monster” has no bearing on the Appellant’s products, given that it is laudatory as to the effectiveness of the beverage in achieving its intended purpose of providing an energy boost to the consumer.